OliverNagy10/PartMaster/README.md

 # PartMaster

 PartMaster is a computer vision project  designed to  identify and categorize various car components using deep learning techniques and convolutional neural networks .
-This project is aimed at providing a versatile solution for automating car part recognition tasks, with potential applications in the automotive industry, inventory management, maintenance, and more.
+This project is aimed at providing a solution for automating car part recognition tasks, with potential applications in the automotive industry, inventory management, maintenance, and more.

 ## Overview